Kiwi Pineapple Cheesecake

 - 1 can (20 ounces) sliced pineapple

 - 2 packages (8 ounces each) cream cheese, softened

 - 1 cup confectioners' sugar

 - 1 teaspoon vanilla extract

 - 1/2 cup orange marmalade

 - In a small bowl, combine wafer crumbs and sugar; stir in butter. press onto the bottom and 2 in. up the sides of a greased 9-in. springform pan.
 Bake at 350° for 8 minutes.
 Cool on a wire rack; refrigerate for 30 minutes.

 - Meanwhile, drain pineapple, reserving 1/2 cup juice (discard remaining juice or save for another use).
 In a small saucepan, sprinkle gelatin over reserved juice; let stand for 1 minute.
 Cook over low heat, stirring until gelatin is completely dissolved.
 Cool to room temperature, about 10 minutes.

-- In a large bowl, beat the cream cheese, ricotta cheese and confectioners' sugar until smooth; gradually add the gelatin mixture, orange peel and vanilla.
+- In a large bowl, beat the cream cheese, ricotta cheese and confectioners' sugar until smooth; gradually add the gelatin mixture, orange zest and vanilla.
 Beat on low speed until well combined.
 Spoon half into crust.
 Cut four pineapple rings in half; arrange in a spoke fashion over filling.
 Evenly spoon remaining filling over pineapple.
 Refrigerate for 6 hours or overnight.

 - Beat marmalade until soft and spreadable; brush 6 tablespoons on top of cheesecake.
 Cut remaining pineapple rings in half; arrange over marmalade.
 Place kiwi slices between pineapple rings.
 Brush with remaining marmalade.
 Just before serving, run a knife around edge of pan to loosen.
 Refrigerate leftovers.
-Yield: 12-14 servings.